 As the digital landscape continues to evolve at an exponential rate, so do our tools for fraud- despite our collective, worldly efforts to regulate and protect, the rate of financial crime grows yearly.
 Between 2020 and 2021, the average number of cyberattacks and data breaches increased by a staggering 15.1% (Forbes).
 The FBI released a statement at the beginning of 2022, announcing that over $43billion had been illegally acquired through compromised business emails since 2016.
 Financial crime has quickly become the most notorious and expensive form of crime.
 We’ll be further dissecting financial crime, specifically money laundering and ensuring your organisation is armed with the knowledge to prevent and spot it, as per the red flags from FATF- the Financial Action Task Force, a global authority dedicated to preventing money laundering and terrorist financing.

 Continue reading to know more about financial crime and ensure your organisation is armed with the knowledge to prevent and spot it, as per the red flags from FATF.

-What is Anti-Money Laundering?
+What is Money Laundering?

 Conversion to Virtual Assets or Vice Versa

-Transactions with Unregistered Geographic Locations
+Transactions with Unregistered Geographic Location

-Account Holders Belong to High-Risk Countries
+Account Holders from High-Risk Countries

 Irregularities in Customer Due Diligence Process